-Police investigate deadly shooting of 2-year-old in Missouri
+2-year-old girl dead in shooting in St. Louis-area home

 GLASGOW VILLAGE, Mo.
-(AP) - Authorities are investigating the deadly shooting of a 2-year-old in suburban St. Louis, the latest of many young victims of gun violence in the area.
+(AP) - A 2-year-old girl is dead after being shot inside a home in the latest of several shootings involving children in the St. Louis area this year.

-St. Louis County police say an accidental injury was reported around 3:35 p.m.
-Wednesday in Glasgow Village.
-Police say the caller believed a child had been electrocuted or shocked by a toy.
+St. Louis County police say they were called Wednesday afternoon to a home in the town of Glasgow Village.
+The caller believed the child had been electrocuted or shocked by a toy.

-Responding officers quickly determined the child had sustained a gunshot wound and attempted life-saving efforts.
-The child then was rushed to a hospital and was pronounced dead there.
-The child’s name wasn’t immediately released.
+Responding officers determined she had sustained a gunshot wound.
+She was taken to a hospital, where she died.

+No other details about the shooting have been released.
+Police say the investigation is ongoing.

-The St. Louis County Police Department’s Bureau of Crimes Against Person is leading the investigation.
-About two dozen teenagers and children have died in gun-related incidents this year in the St. Louis metropolitan area.
+About two dozen teenagers and children have died in gun-related incidents this year in the St. Louis area.

 Sign up for Daily Newsletters